jokilic/moderni_alias/README.md

 - [ ] Screen doesn't turn off when round is active
 - [ ] Used words are persisted
 - [ ] Back buttons in some screens
-- [ ] New sound when longpressing my photo
+- [ ] New sound when long-pressing my photo
 - [ ] Code cleanup
 - [ ] Update dependencies